nitinrajput1997/gh-pages-docs/README.md

 ### Create repo (says 'docs') and push the code

+### Make entries in docker-compose file of sphinx with proper github username and repo name

 ### Update workflow (permission to write)

 ### Once github actions runs succesfully then enable gh-pages to publish docs